 These folks are “get to the point” type personalities.
 Save all the sugary words and tell them what is going on.
-The Blue temperament is incessant communicators and may choose words that cater to emotional responses.
+The Blue temperament are incessant communicators who may choose words catering to emotional responses.
 The Green temperament has no time for that; they want you to get to the point and move on so they can commence solving the next problem.

 How they respond to annoyances…

-Honey, this personality has mastered the art of the “cold shoulder” (ask me how I know) and no one can match their flair for sarcasm.
-This personality might insult you in French or Latin and you not even know it!
+Honey, this personality has mastered the art of the “cold shoulder” (ask me how I know), and no one can match their flair for sarcasm.
+This personality might insult you in French or Latin, and you do not even know it!
 Ha!
 Dragging their feet and slowing processes could also be a common form of protest.

 My Crazy Husband…(I mean that in a positive way) LOL